King-Size Homer: Plot

 Mr. Burns organizes a compulsory morning calisthenics program at the nuclear power plant, to Homer's dismay.
 After learning that an employee who is disabled can work from home through worker's compensation, Homer unsuccessfully tries to injure himself.
 Upon learning that employees who weigh 300 lb or more qualify as disabled, he begins eating excessively, despite Marge and Lisa's repeated warnings that he is endangering his health.
 With Bart and Dr Nick's help, Homer eventually increases his weight from 239 lb to 315 lb and Mr. Burns installs a stay-at-home work terminal in the Simpson house.
 Marge admits that she finds herself less attracted to Homer physically because of his weight gain, but he vows to prove he can be a better worker because of it.

 Homer soon tires of his monotonous responsibilities as a safety inspector and resorts to simply typing "yes" every time the system prompts him.
-Looking for shortcuts, he leaves his terminal with a drinking bird to press the Y key to indicate "yes" on the keyboard and goes to the cinema.
+Looking for shortcuts, he leaves his terminal with a drinking bird to press the Y key to indicate "yes" on the keyboard and goes to the movie theater.
 After being denied admission due to his weight and getting teased by people outside the theater, Homer returns to his station to find that his bird has fallen over and a nuclear meltdown is imminent unless the system is manually shut down.

 Unable to call the plant because his fingers are too fat to dial a telephone keypad, and too heavy to drive or skateboard, Homer resorts to hitchhiking.
 Drivers refuse to pick him up because his bright muumuu and frantic jabbering make him seem like a lunatic.
 After carjacking an ice cream truck, Homer arrives at the power plant during a workout program and reaches the shutdown switch, which is situated over a tank of radioactive gas that is about to explode.
 He falls onto the hatch just as it bursts open and becomes stuck in it from the waist down, blocking the gas from escaping.
 In recognition of Homer's bravery and action to minimize the environmental damage caused by the gas release, Burns gives him a medal and offers him any reward he chooses.
 Homer asks Burns to help him lose weight, having seen the effect his obesity has had on his family.
 After Homer demonstrates his inability to do any exercise, Burns gives up and decides to simply pay for him to get liposuction, much to Homer's delight.